Vidisha district

-Vidisha district (Hindi: विदिशा; /hi/) is in Madhya Pradesh state, in central India.
+Vidisha district (/hi/) is in Madhya Pradesh state, in central India.
 The city of Vidisha is the administrative headquarters of the district.

 Geography

 The district is bounded by the districts of Ashoknagar to the northeast, Sagar to the east, Raisen to the south, Bhopal to the southwest, and Guna to the northwest.

 Vidisha district lies on the Vindhyachal Plateau off the main Vindhyachal Range.
 The plateau slopes from south to north and is drained by a number of rivers – the Betwa, the Bina and the Sindh.
 These rivers flow between spur flanges of the Vindhyachal Range, that spread out on the Malwa Plateau.

 The district lies between 23^{0} 20’ and 24^{0} 22' north latitudes, and 77^{0}16’ and 78^{0}18’ east longitudes.
 It covers an area of 7,371 km^{2}.

 The district is home to the historic city of Besnagar and the Buddhist stupa at Sanchi.